 Luckily it didn’t rain, but it was overcast for the majority of the day.
 Though I’ve got to say even if it had rained the beauty of Tallulah Gorge State Park would’ve still shown through.

 While we typically like to research places before we visit, lately we’ve been just sporadically heading out and seeing what happens.
 We had no clue what to expect when we got there except everyone warned us our calves would be burning afterward.
 They were right.

 Check out the video, Exploring North Georgia: Tallulah Gorge State Park:

 As you make your way out of the visitor’s center you’ll run into a trail almost immediately.
 That trail will lead you to spectacular views before you go down a single stair.
 So if stairs aren’t your thing you’ll still be able to see nature at its finest.

 This particular spot of the gorge is only 350′, though it certainly feels a lot deeper than that.

-There are multiple trails which allow you to look down to the gorge and it’s various waterfalls, but they also have a gorge bottom trail.
+There are multiple trails that allow you to look down to the gorge and its various waterfalls, but they also have a gorge bottom trail.
 The trails that allow you to look down on the gorge are a bit easier whereas the gorge bottom trail is strenuous.

 If you find yourself in the North Georgia Mountains we’d recommend you swing by Tallulah Gorge State Park and see what it has to offer.